foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 <h4 class="blog-subtitle uppercase bold">styled components and emotion</h4>

-I'll admit I am damn smitten by how sleek the <a rel="noreferrer"  href="https://www.styled-components.com/" target=_blank>Styled Components</a> and <a rel="noreferrer"  href="https://emotion.sh/docs/introduction" target=_blank>Emotion</a> APIs are.
+I'll admit I am damn smitten by how sleek the <a class="bold" rel="noreferrer"  href="https://www.styled-components.com/" target=_blank>Styled Components</a> and <a class="bold" rel="noreferrer"  href="https://emotion.sh/docs/introduction" target=_blank>Emotion</a> APIs are.
 The use of tagged template literals and the terse and self-explanatory syntax for composing style-injected components is worth getting excited about.
 However, they still encourage developers to write dumb CSS.

 I'll spare an example using Styled Components, because that API works basically the same way as `@emotion/styled` does: